marnovandermaas/opentitan/hw/ip/flash_ctrl/README.md

----
-title: "Flash Controller HWIP Technical Specification"
+# Flash Controller HWIP Technical Specification
----

-# Overview
+## Overview

 This document describes the flash controller functionality.
 The flash controller is broken down into 3 major components